MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ### Reference global distribution approach

-The image below demonstrates how the the AlwaysOn reference application can be designed to scale across multiple Azure regions, with consideration given to scenarios where constraints on available regions necessitate multiple deployment stamps within a single region.
+This image shows how the the AlwaysOn reference application can be designed to scale across multiple Azure regions, with consideration given to scenarios where constraints on available regions necessitate multiple deployment stamps within a single region.

 ![AlwaysOn Global Distribution](./images/alwayson-global-distribution.gif "AlwaysOn Global Distribution")

-## Loose coupled event-driven architecture
+## Loosely-coupled event-driven architecture

 Loose coupling provides the cornerstone of a microservice architecture by allowing services to be designed in a way that each service has little or no knowledge of surrounding services.
 More specifically, it allows a service to operate independently ("loose") while still communicating with other services through well-defined interfaces ("coupling"), and in the context of AlwaysOn it further facilitates high-availability by preventing downstream failures from cascading to frontends or different deployment stamps.

-The following list captures the key characteristics of loose coupling, which should be evaluated when defining an AlwaysOn application design.
+Evaluate these key characteristics of loose coupling for application design:

 - Services are not constrained to use the same compute platform, programming language, runtime, or operating system.
 - Services can scale independently, optimizing the use of infrastructure and platform resources.